- Recognize the importance of communicating with families.

 - Family child care website: A place to find information on a computer or mobile device, it may contain pictures, schedules, menus, upcoming events, and general news (you should also check with your trainer, coach, or family child care administrator for any regulations regarding internet use).

-- Article of Interest: Sending home or posting articles about subjects that families might be interested in is an effective way to informally share information.
+- Articles of Interest: Sending home or posting articles about subjects that families might be interested in is an effective way to informally share information.
 Often these articles can be included in newsletters.

 - Emails: A way to inform a family member of a minor incident (e.g., a torn backpack or a missing permission slip) or to seek specific information

 These informal methods of communication are appropriate to use when there is general information of which all family members should be aware, such as the schedule, policies, or upcoming events.
 Phone calls or emails may be used to inform families of situations involving their child (such as an overdue permission slip).
 Whenever possible, interactions between providers and family members should occur daily.
-This is the first way to keep lines of communication open in your family child care home.
+This is the first step in keeping lines of communication open in your family child care home.
 Informal communication methods should not be used to discuss major incidents, behavior issues, or developmental concerns.

 Formal Communication Methods